Climate smart farmers get tech savvy to save India's bread basket

 “We didn’t know anything about these advanced technology machines before,” said Manoj Kumar Munjal, 40, who farms a 20-acre plot of land in Taorori village.

-“We have learned about these machines and set up a cooperative where we all put in the money together and bought machines and share them.
+“We have learnt about these machines and set up a cooperative where we all put in the money together and bought machines and share them.
 Now everyone is using it.”

 Farmers are also receive voice messages giving weather forecasts, informing of new seed varieties and infestations.